Hawaii E-Bike Laws 2026: $30 Registration, Act 259

 Hawaii's 2025 e-bike reform attempt, HB 958, passed the Legislature but was vetoed by Governor Josh Green on 9 July 2025.
 The governor's veto message identified an unintended consequence: the bill's ban on "high-speed electric devices" exempted mopeds and motorcycles but didn't exempt electric cars — meaning the literal reading would have restricted EV operation on certain roadways.

-HB 2021 — introduced January 2026 by Rep. Daniel Holt and 20+ co-sponsors — is the revised version that addresses the EV exemption.
-Key provisions:
+HB 2021 — introduced January 2026 by Rep. Daniel Holt and 20+ co-sponsors — was the revised version that fixed the EV-exemption defect.
+It passed both chambers and was signed by Governor Josh Green on 15 July 2026 as Act 259, taking effect immediately on signature.
+What it changed:

 Honolulu — additional city-level rules